 Where special becomes everyday

-A unique technique that bakes natural lacquer onto stainless steel.
+A unique technique bakes natural urushi lacquer onto stainless steel.

-From cutlery to tie clips and money clips, lacquer for everything you hold in your hand.
+From cutlery to tie clips, urushi for the things you hold every day.

-A new form of lacquer crafted by Kyoto's Wakabayashi Butsugu Manufacturing.
+A new form of Japanese lacquer, by Wakabayashi Butsugu in Kyoto.

 Dishwasher-safe lacquer.

-It withstands the high temperatures and water pressure of dishwashers.
-Because it's an item you use every day, care should be simple.
+It takes the heat and water pressure of a dishwasher.
+Something you use every day should be simple to care for.

 Natural antibacterial properties.